 “Where’s your catch?"

 GM: “Good news, you two,” Diana smiles to Celia and Emily over a dinner that one of them can’t enjoy.
+She’s out of the hospital bed, though she walks slowly and with a cane.
 “Viv says the insurance settlement will probably pay out before the baby’s due date.”

 The news is a relief to everyone.
 Vivian is clear with Diana, when the proceedings start, that a settlement might be 5-6 months away after some initial discovery.
 She estimates it will probably be later, though, when the insurance company tries to bury things with bullshit.
 Up to a year if the company settles, or two years if they go to court.